Building A Budget With Allocations - All Flexibility Levels

 Purpose

-DCPS offers Career Education Pathways supported by the Carl D. Perkins Career and Technical Education Act of 2006 (Perkins) across 17 high schools.
-These Career Education Programs are not only rigorous and engaging, but they offer work-based learning and industry certification opportunities to help prepare students for college and career.
+DCPS offers career education pathways supported by the Carl D. Perkins Career & Technical Education Act of 2006 (Perkins) across 17 high schools.
+These career education programs are not only rigorous and engaging, but they offer work-based learning and industry certification opportunities to help prepare students for college and career.

-Career Education programs may receive funding support from both the Perkins grant and the DC Career Academy Network (DC CAN) grant.
-Please refer to the “NAF” section of the Guide for relevant information.
+Career education programs may receive funding support from both the Perkins grant and the Career Academy grant.
+Please also refer to the NAF section for relevant information.

 Requirements

-Each Career Education program requires at least one qualified teacher, although that number increases as enrollments in the pathway increase.
-These positions are locally funded and are required to ensure sustainability of the program.
-Additionally, to access funds from the centrally managed Perkins grant, schools must maintain their specified level of Career and Technical Education (CTE) Teachers noted for Principals in the budget application.
+Each career education program requires at least one qualified teacher, although that number increases as enrollments in the pathway increase.
+These positions are locally funded and are required to ensure the sustainability of the program.
+Additionally, to access funds from the centrally managed Perkins grant, schools must maintain their specified level of Career & Technical Education (CTE) teachers noted for principals in the budget application.

 How Funds Are Allocated

 Schools must maintain their current CTE Perkins teacher allocations from the current FY, based on Perkins and OSSE guidance.
-Schools have to go through a sunsetting process to remove CTE programs which can take between 1 to 3 years to finalize.
+Schools must go through a sunsetting process to remove CTE programs which can take between 1 to 3 years to finalize.

 CTE positions that are allocated to schools are done so to meet the curricular programmatic requirements, sustain a quality program, and ensure continuity of a program of study.
 These allocations may be repurposed through a petition, and Principals must demonstrate how they will still meet any programmatic requirements (DCPS and citywide) with the proposed change.